-This day we had a guest speaker in the department, a lady called Wendy Mitchell.
+This day we had a guest speaker, a lady called Wendy Mitchell.
 Ever since she was diagnosed with dementia, she has travelled around raising awareness about living with dementia and how she personally overcame her challenges.
 The talk was honestly very insightful.
-I’m grateful to the department for asking Wendy to come in as she has made me feel more prepared to go into practice.
+I’m grateful to staff for asking Wendy to come in as she has made me feel more prepared to go into practice.
 I appreciate the value in us learning about people’s personal experiences with conditions; it allows us to empathise with patients more.
 Especially since throughout the course there is great emphasis on providing ‘patient-centred’ health care.

 Next on the agenda is the first seminar of the day.
 I can truthfully say that I look forward to my seminars.
 They’re a conducive environment for sharing ideas, and the seminar leads allow us to get into the nitty gritty of the lecture content, ensuring that no stones are left unturned.

 The most exciting part of the day – at this point I’m starving.
 If I wasn’t feeling too lazy the previous night, I’d have made myself a pasta salad that I packed into my bag in the morning.
 However, because I am human, things often don’t go to plan.
 I also don’t have the luxury of living five minutes away, so this leads me to my only option: hunting for food.